-This ancient linen cloth, yellowed with age, bears a very faint image of the frontal and back view of a human being.
-The painting below shows how Jesus was wrapped in long piece of cloth, known as a Shroud, before entombment in Joseph of Armathea's cave.
-The entombment using burial cloth, was the Jewish custom in those ancient days.
+This ancient linen cloth of the Turin Shroud is yellowed with age and on it is a very faint image of the frontal and back view of a human body.
+The painting below depicts how long pieces of cloth were used for burial 2000years ago during the time of Jesus.
+The entombment or burial using a burial cloth, was the custom in those ancient days.
 This explains the formation of images with frontal and back views in the two halves of the cloth.

-The holy Shroud has been preserved with utmost care in the Royal Chapel of the ex-kings of Italy in the city of Turin, Italy from the year 1578 onwards.
+The Shroud of Turin has been preserved with utmost care in the Royal Chapel of the ex-kings of Italy in the city of Turin in Italy from the year 1578 onwards.
 Since the holy Shroud is preserved and kept in the Royal Cathedral of Saint John the Baptist in Turin, Italy, it is commonly referred to as the 'Shroud of Turin' or the 'Turin Shroud'.

 Normally a photo captures the reflected light bouncing off the subject being photographed.
 This means that there will always be some areas with shadows on the photo, like on the eyes or behind the nose.
 The Shroud photo has absolutely no shadows; it is as if the light originated from the body of the subject, and radiated out of the body itself to form the image.